TAR-21/RHEL-9.5-bootc/Day02.md

-# bootc upgrade / rollback scenario with nginx (RHEL 9.5)
+# bootc upgrade / rollback scenario with httpd (RHEL 9.5)

-This guide walks through how to build a custom bootc image with nginx, deploy it to a bare-metal system, and test both `bootc switch` and `rpm-ostree rollback`.
+This guide walks through how to build a custom bootc image with httpd, deploy it to a bare-metal system, and test both `bootc switch` and `rpm-ostree rollback`.

 ## Overview

 You will:
-- Build a custom bootc image (`v2.0.0`) with nginx pre-installed
+- Build a custom bootc image (`v2.0.0`) with httpd pre-installed
 - Deploy it to a bootc-installed machine using `bootc switch`
 - Test rollback to a previous version using `rpm-ostree rollback`